-If you’ve been sitting at home these months looking at a whole lot of stuff you don’t really need any more, now is the time to find it a new home.
+If you’ve been sitting at home recently, looking at a whole lot of stuff you don’t really need any more, now is the time to find it a new home.
 Don’t throw it away!
 While you mightn’t want or need certain household items, there’s a family somewhere who would love to take them on – and a charity who will organise the donation for you.
 Whether it’s big items of furniture, kitchen stuff, clothes, shoes or old baby gear, there’s a not-for-profit company perfect for your needs.
 Check out the list below for everything you need to know about donating in Singapore.

 Where to give preloved items